dji-sdk/Mobile-SDK-Doc/source/cn/application-development-workflow/workflow-integrate.md

 Here we override the `attachBaseContext()` method to add the `Helper.install(MApplication.this);` line of code.

 > **Note**: Since some of SDK classes now need to be loaded before using, the loading process is done by `Helper.install()`.
 Developer needs to invoke this method before using any SDK functionality.
-Failling to do so will result in unexpected crashes.
+Failing to do so will result in unexpected crashes.

   ![AndroidImplementationMainActivity](../../images/application-development-workflow/mApplication.png)